maize-tech/laravel-markable/README.md

 }
 ```

-Once done, you can create a new class which extends the abstract `Mark` class and implement the `markableRelationName` method, which defines the name of the relation.
+Once done, you can create a new class which extends the abstract `Mark` class and implement the `markableRelationName` method, which is used to retrieve the users who marked a given model entity with the mark entity as pivot.

+You can also override the `markRelationName` method, which is used to retrieve the list of marks of a given model entity.
+By default, the relation name is the plural name of the mark class name.

-Here's an example model for bookmarks:
+Here's an example model for the bookmarks mark:

 ``` php
 <?php